guar1337/RDFanalysis/README.md

 	calibratorCaller - calibrates detectors, calcuates ToF and average energy loss in ToF F5 analysis - reconstructs reaction vertex, scattering angles in LAB and CM, calculates missing masses of the particles.
 After applying 1D and 2D cuts, the data can be saved to smaller output files.

-simplifier123 - small script for simplifying tree structure for ROOT DF
+simplifier - small script for simplifying tree structure for ROOT DF

 modifiedAnalysis
 is used for calculating cross-sections from event angular distributions